The next step after configuring the properties of your data is to configure the processing settings.

 When working with big data sets, it is important to be able to see overviews and understand the distribution and identify so-called hotspots in your data.
 For this, the area is divided into a grid of cells and statistics are computed and visualized for these cells (e.g., number of vessels passing through the cell).
 Each cell has a size of spatial resolution by spatial resolution.

-Similar to the aggregation interval, a good choice of the spatial resolution depends on:
+A good choice of the spatial resolution depends on:

-The accuracy you need during analysis.
+The accuracy you need (or allow) during analysis.

 The accuracy of the recorded positions in your